padrino/padrino-docs/guides/development-commands.md

 any files within the `lib` folder will be required automatically by Padrino.

-This is powered by the fact that Padrino will automatically load (and reload) any directory patterns within the ‘prequesite paths’.
+This is powered by the fact that Padrino will automatically load (and reload) any directory patterns within the ‘perquisite paths’.
 Additional directory patterns can be added to the set of reloaded files as needed by simply appending to the `prerequisites` within your application:

 ~~~ ruby
 # config/boot.rb